rw-a/valentines-day/Customisation.md

 7. Update the code to load in this new template.
 These next steps will be in separate headings below:

 #### Step 8: Add the template to the list of options on the redeem website
-Open *ticketing/forms.py* and add the new template to the templates field of the TicketForm class.
+Open *ticketing/forms.py* and locate *TicketForm* class.
+Then locate the *templates* field of this class.
+Add your new template to the list.
+Note that the number represents the ID of the template and should be ascending.
+In subsequent steps, the ID will be used to identify the template, not the name.

 Before:
 ```